 Stuart Henry Environmental Law Summer Fellowship

 The Stuart Henry Environmental Law Fellowship provides funding for one student to work for a nonprofit legal organization protecting the Texas environment.
-In the summer of 2022, the program will provide the fellow with a $6,000 stipend to work for at least 10 weeks (and a minimum of 400 hours) under the supervision of an attorney at a qualified sponsoring organization.
+In the summer of 2023, the program will provide the fellow with a $8,000 stipend to work for at least 10 weeks under the supervision of an attorney at a qualified sponsoring organization.
 A sponsoring organization must be a 501(c)(3) tax-exempt nonprofit providing legal services and/or law-related advocacy on behalf of underrepresented individuals or communities working to preserve Texas’ natural resources and to protect the Texans who rely on those resources.

 This fellowship was created in honor of Stuart Henry, a renowned environmental attorney and activist in Austin for more than forty years.
 Mr. Henry passed away in October 2018, and some of his numerous admirers have made generous gifts to create this fellowship as part of Mr. Henry’s extensive legacy of environmental protection.